Ragebone/UTK/README.md

         the new compressed binary is completely different to the previous one.
         That breaks the tests at minimum.

+- [ ] Full feature parity to the amdfwtool used by / for coreboot
 - [ ] Proper Capsule handling with an interface and multiple Classes for the different capsules and then sub structures

 - [ ] (Flash) Offset remembering and pass through in fromBinary()